 10 Ancient Beauty Rituals Used By Cleopatra .
 (2016, March 05).
 Retrieved from https://www.powerofpositivity.com/10-ancient-beauty-rituals-used-by-cleopatra/

 Learn About Kiehl's Pharmacy Heritage - About Us - Kiehl's. (n.d.).
-Retrieved from https://www.kiehls.com/heritage
+Retrieved from https://www.kiehls.com/heritage.html

 Timeline. (n.d.).
-Retrieved from http://www.lipsmacker.com/timeline.html
+Retrieved from https://www.lipsmacker.com/timeline

 Baumann, L., M.D.
 (2018, February 9).
 Lip Science: What's Different about the Skin on Your Lips?
-Retrieved from http://lesliebaumannmd.com/lip-science-facts-about-lips/
+Retrieved from https://lesliebaumannmd.com/lip-science-facts-about-lips/

 Bennett, H. (2010, December 20).
 Ever Wondered Why Your Lips Get Chapped?
-Retrieved from http://www.washingtonpost.com/wp-dyn/content/article/2010/12/19/AR2010121903544.html?noredirect=on
+Retrieved from https://www.washingtonpost.com/wp-dyn/content/article/2010/12/19/AR2010121903544.html?noredirect=on

 Gladwell, H. (2018, February 06).
 Yankee Candle Sells its own Range of Scented Lip Balms.
 Retrieved from https://metro.co.uk/2018/02/05/yankee-candle-sells-its-own-range-of-scented-lip-balms-7287763/